Utah Solar Panels and Net Metering: What You Should Know

 Rocky Mountain Power Solar Application

 When you decide to get solar, you will need to fill out a solar application for your power company.
 For Rocky Mountain Power, you will want to fill out their level 1 application for residential solar.
-This can be a painstaking task, but Go Solar Group is happy to help you in the process.
+This application can be a painstaking task, but Go Solar Group is happy to help you in the process.
 Using a full-service company makes getting solar a seamless process.